Short Answer

 Contract Snapshot

-Based on the provided page content, the specific contract rules for YES/NO resolution, key dates beyond "2026," and special settlement conditions are not available.
-The content only states the market question: "Will Bitcoin outperform gold this year?" and the relevant year, 2026.
+Based on the provided page content, the exact triggers for YES/NO resolution, key dates/deadlines, and special settlement conditions are not available.
+The content only states the market question: "Will Bitcoin outperform gold this year?
+Odds & Predictions 2026", indicating the market is about Bitcoin's performance relative to gold for the year 2026.

 Available Contracts